William Penn Charter School: Campus

 On the 47 acre campus, the three divisions of the school (Lower, Middle, and Upper Schools) have their own designated buildings.
 The Upper School building was built in 1925 when PC moved to Schoolhouse Lane.
-In addition to the 3 academic buildings, there are also various buildings across the campus like the GAC, which holds the pool and a gym, the squash courts near the tennis courts, and the Kurtz, a 600+ seat theater built in 2010.
-The Kurtz has 4 recording studios, a Broadway sized stage with an underground orchestra pit, a choir and band room and multiple multi-purpose rooms.
+In addition to the three academic buildings, there are also various buildings across the campus, like the GAC, which holds the pool and a gym, the squash courts near the tennis courts, and the Kurtz, a 600+ seat theater built in 2010.
+The Kurtz has four recording studios, a Broadway-sized stage with an underground orchestra pit, a choir and band room, and multiple multi-purpose rooms.
 The campus also boasts a newly added state-of-the-art athletics building, the Graham Athletics and Wellness Center.
-It holds 2 full sized basketball courts with an overhead bridge that separates the two, a college level weight room, an athletic trainers room with a hot and cold tub, 2 locker rooms for Upper School students (boys and girls) as well as 2 visitor locker rooms and 2 Middle School locker rooms, a snack stand for students, a wrestling room and many multipurpose rooms.
+It holds two full-sized basketball courts with an overhead bridge that separates the two, a college-level weight room, an athletic trainer's room with a hot and cold tub, two locker rooms for Upper School students (boys and girls), as well as two visitor locker rooms and two Middle School locker rooms, a snack stand for students, a wrestling room, and many multipurpose rooms.

 Leadership

 John Flagg Gummere, scion of prominent Quaker educators, was headmaster from 1941 to 1968.
 He was a noted Latin scholar (Ph.D., Penn) and author of several widely used textbooks.
 He was followed by Wilbert L. Braxton, a longtime dedicated Penn Charter faculty member and administrator.
 Braxton was headmaster from 1968 until 1976.
 He was followed by Head of School Earl J. Ball III.
 After 31 years as head, Ball retired in June 2007.
-Darryl J. Ford, former director of the Penn Charter Middle School, was appointed as Head of School by the Overseers after a national search.
+Darryl J. Ford, former director of the Penn Charter Middle School, was appointed as head of school by the Overseers after a national search.
 Ford was the school's first African-American head.
 On March 17, 2022, Ford announced his resignation.
-Later that year, on October 22, 2022, the Board of Trustees announced the selection of Karen Warren Coleman as the next Head of School, who started in the fall of 2023.
-Coleman is the first woman to serve as Head of School.
+Later that year, on October 22, 2022, the Board of Trustees announced the selection of Karen Warren Coleman as the next head of school, who started in the fall of 2023.
+Coleman is the first woman to serve as head of school.

 In popular culture

 The ABC show The Goldbergs features a fictional school that the Goldberg children attend called William Penn Academy, which is based on William Penn Charter School.
 The show's creator, Adam F. Goldberg, is an alumnus of William Penn Charter School, an OPC 1994.
 The show features Germantown Academy as the chief rival of the school.
 The show also features actual teachers and students who attended the school in the '80s and '90s.

-Schooled, a spin-off of The Goldbergs also features the fictional William Penn Academy as the primary setting for the show.
+Schooled, a spin-off of The Goldbergs, also features the fictional William Penn Academy as the primary setting for the show.